 Lesson 1 - Using a Multimeter - This paper covers methods for making measurements with a multimeter.
+Please note that the meter pictured in this lesson is no longer used by GEAR (we now have Fluke meters).

 Lesson 1 - engineering holiday lights - This paper covers an aspect of series and parallel circuits at an advanced level.
 In addition, there is an advanced treatment of incandescent light bulbs.
 Consider this material supplemental to Lesson 1.